#1 Ranked Children’s Hospital by U.S. News & World Report

 Boston Children’s Hospital’s Orthopedic Center is recognized across the world as the top center for the care of children, adolescents and young adults with developmental, congenital, neuromuscular and post-traumatic problems of the musculoskeletal conditions.

-We are honored to be recognized by U.S. News & World Report.
+We are honored to be recognized as the #1 Orthopedic Center, Best Children’s Hospital by U.S. News and World Report.
 Our orthopedic team offers complete care for a wide variety of congenital and acquired disorders.
 A full range of associated services are offered, including physical, occupational, and orthotic and prosthetic devices.

 View full list of orthopedic conditions we treat.